Sumbawa: History

-The 14th-century Nagarakretagama mentioned several principalities identified to be on Sumbawa; Dompu, Bima, Sape, and one on the Sang Hyang Api island just off the coast of northeast Sumbawa.
+The 14th-century Nagarakretagama mentioned several principalities identified to be on eastern Sumbawa; Dompu, Bima, Sape, and one on the Sangeang Api island just off the coast of northeast Sumbawa.
 Four principalities in western Sumbawa were dependencies of the Majapahit Empire of eastern Java.
 Because of Sumbawa's natural resources, it was regularly invaded by outside forces – from the Javanese, Balinese, and Makassar, to the Dutch and Japanese.
 The Dutch first arrived in 1605 but did not effectively rule Sumbawa until the early 20th century.

 For a short period, the Balinese kingdom of Gelgel ruled a part of western Sumbawa.
 The eastern and central parts of the island were traditionally divided into four sultanates: Sumbawa, Sanggau, Dompo, and Bima, which had links to the Bugis and Makassar peoples of South Sulawesi.

 Historical evidence indicates that people on Sumbawa island were known in the East Indies for their honey, horses, sappanwood, which is used to make red dye, and sandalwood, which is used for incense and medications.
 The area was thought to be highly productive agriculturally.
 In the 18th century, the Dutch introduced coffee plantations on the western slopes of Mount Tambora, a volcano on the north side of Sumbawa, thus creating the Tambora coffee variant.

 Tambora's colossal eruption in 1815 was the most powerful in recorded history, ejecting 180 km3 of ash and debris into the atmosphere.
 The eruption killed up to 71,000 people and triggered a period of global cooling known as the "Year Without a Summer" in 1816.
 It also apparently destroyed a culture of Papuan affinity, known to archaeologists as the "Tambora culture".